Lucky Boy by Shanthi Sekaran is a thought provoking novel that touches on illegal immigration, class, fertility and motherhood.

 The topic of immigration was brought to the forefront of my mind and my feelings about it have changed slightly after completing the book.

 For me it was always imperative that the US laws keep families together, not break them apart by sending undocumented citizens, who already live here in the states and have created a life for themselves, out of this country.
 But I was starting to accept the idea of deporting illegal aliens who were incarcerated and caught up in our legal system.
-I think I was imagining scary criminals – terrorists, murderers and drug dealers and was thinking we shouldn’t clog up our jails with these horrible people.
+I think I was imagining scary criminals – terrorists, murderers and drug dealers and was thinking we shouldn’t clog up our jails with horrible people.
 After reading about Soli, a lower class, young Mexican girl trying to make a better life for herself, a hard worker who didn’t speak English well enough to communicate and was taken advantage of by the jail employees and legal system, it brought to light the idea that there surely are nonviolent, productive people, young, misguided, and lower class women and men that could easily get caught up in our jails and legal system, and deporting them could destroy their families.
 Everyone has their own individual story and we owe it to each person to look at their situation separately.

 I love a book that gives me something to think about and Lucky Boy did just that.